aaronparker/evergreen/docs/index.md

 ![PowerShell Gallery version](https://img.shields.io/powershellgallery/v/Evergreen.svg?style=flat&logo=powershell&logoColor=white&labelColor=009485)
 ![PowerShell Gallery downloads](https://img.shields.io/powershellgallery/dt/Evergreen.svg?style=flat&logo=powershell&logoColor=white&labelColor=009485)

-Evergreen is intended for use in solutions used to automate software deployments.
+Evergreen is intended for use with solutions used to automate software deployments.
 These solutions could be:

 * Image creation with Hashicorp Packer - images can be created with the latest version of a set of applications
 * Import applications into Microsoft Endpoint Manager - keep Configuration Manager or Microsoft Intune up to date with the latest versions of applications
 * Create a library of application installers - by regularly running Evergreen functions, you can retrieve and download the current version of an application and store it in an application directory structure for later use
 * Submitting manifests to `Winget` or `Chocolatey` or similar - Evergreen can return an object with a version number and download URL that can be used to construct manifests for the most recent versions
+* Validating or auditing a desktop environment to ensure the current version of an application is installed

 ## Functions